zeniazuraiq/zeniazuraiq.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
     A slide from "Exploring massive neutron stars towards mass gap: constraining the high density nuclear EOS" - a talk discussing early results given at the Fifth Zeldovich Meeting (Yerevan, Armenia).
-This slide shows how introducing anisotropy (controlled by \kappa parameter) and different orientations of the magnetic field ultimately changes the mass-radius relationship and limiting mass of the star, particularly for the DDME2 EOS.
+This slide shows how introducing anisotropy (controlled by \kappa parameter) and different orientations of the magnetic field ultimately changes the mass-radius relationship and limiting mass of the star.
 </div>

 <i> This is a brief description of on-going work done in collaboration with Prof. Banibrata Mukhopadhyay of IISc and Prof. Fridolin Weber of San Diego State University.
 All plots generated using Python 3.6.9. </i>